carbon-language/carbon-lang/llvm/docs/OpaquePointers.rst

 ====================

-During the transition phase, LLVM can be used in two modes: In typed pointer mode (currently still the default) all pointer types have a pointee type and opaque pointers cannot be used.
-In opaque pointers mode, all pointers are opaque.
-The opaque pointer mode can be enabled using ``-opaque-pointers`` in LLVM tools like ``opt``, or ``-Xclang -opaque-pointers`` in clang.
-Additionally, opaque pointer mode is automatically enabled for IR and bitcode files that use the ``ptr`` type.
+During the transition phase, LLVM can be used in two modes: In typed pointer mode all pointer types have a pointee type and opaque pointers cannot be used.
+In opaque pointers mode (the default), all pointers are opaque.
+The opaque pointer mode can be disabled using ``-opaque-pointers=0`` in LLVM tools like ``opt``, or ``-Xclang -no-opaque-pointers`` in clang.
+Additionally, opaque pointer mode is automatically disabled for IR and bitcode files that explicitly mention ``i8*`` style typed pointers.

 In opaque pointer mode, all typed pointers used in IR, bitcode, or created using ``PointerType::get()`` and similar APIs are automatically converted into